mclegoman/dtaf2025/readme.md

 #### Mob
 - Moon Slimes look similar to their overworld counterparts, but are blue instead of green
 - Moon Slimes have twice the health, movement speed, and attack damage compared to their overworld counterparts
+- Moon Slimes will attack and convert overworld slimes if they are to ever be near each other
 #### Moon Slime Ball
 - Unlike overworld and nether slimes, Moon Slimes drop Moon Slime Balls which can be consumed quickly